lucarossi9/statistical_computation_4/index.md

 As we can observe from the table of the results above, using residual autoencoder allows us to gain $$0.055$$ in accuracy in H9 dataset.
 However, we loose $$0.034$$ and $$0.037$$ in accuracy in the pc3 and mb datasets respectively.

-The histogram below presents the predicted pseudo times for h9 dataset.
+The histogram below presents the distribution of predicted pseudo times for h9 dataset using residual autoencoder.
 We coloured the distribution to make clear which are the real phases of the cells.
 Residual autoencoder was the model that best fit the h9 dataset.

 | ![histogram of predicted times for h9](assets/images/h9_hist.png) |